 Motorcycle riding is a popular activity, especially during the summer and fall months when the weather outside is sunny and beautiful.
 Riding a motorcycle can be an enjoyable way to explore the scenery and smaller towns in states like New Jersey.
+With all of the common causes of motorcycle accidents, it could deter you from this amazing experience.

 However, the smaller size of motorcycles means they have a higher chance of being involved in an accident.
 Many crashes occur when a car is trying to move across lanes as a motorcycle is in their blind spot.
 Since motorcyclists do not have the same protections afforded by a car, any accidents can have devastating consequences.
 To secure your rights after a motorcycle accident, it is wise to speak with a motorcycle accident lawyer as soon as possible.

-What Are The Most Common Injuries In Motorcycle Accidents?
+What Are The Most Common Injuries?

 Road Rash: If the skin is not properly protected and covered, a motorcycle accident can lead to instances of road rash.
 Road rash can be very painful when the skin burns or suffers from lacerations, especially if it becomes infected.